rtdev-com/design-patterns-in-c-sharp/chapter1/README.md

 # Chapter 1

 ## Strategy Pattern
-Family of algorithms, encapsulates each one, and makes them interchangeable.
+Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-Let's the algorithm vary independently from clients that use it.
+Let's the algorithm vary independently from clients that use it. (p 24)

 ## Design Principles:
 * Identify the aspects of your application that vary and separate them from what stays the same (p9)